twosixlabs/armory/docs/docker.md

 ### CUDA

 The TensorFlow versions we support require CUDA 10+.

-While PyTorch does support CUDA 9, we do not recommend using it unless strictly necessary due to an inability to upgrade your local server, and we do not have it baked in to our docker containers.
-To use CUDA 9 in our docker container, you will need to replace the line
+Our Docker images are currently based off of CUDA 11.3.

+If CUDA 10 is needed, the base dockerfile `docker/Dockerfile-base` will need to be modified here:
 ```
- cudatoolkit=10.1 -c pytorch && \
+FROM nvidia/cuda:11.3.1-cudnn8-runtime-ubuntu20.04
 ```
-with
+and here:
 ```
+RUN /opt/conda/bin/conda install \
+    pytorch=1.10 \
+    torchvision \
+    torchaudio \
+    cudatoolkit=11.3 \
- cudatoolkit=9.2 -c pytorch && \
+    -c pytorch \
+    && /opt/conda/bin/conda clean --all
 ```
-in `docker/pytorch/Dockerfile` and build the pytorch container locally.
+to the desired CUDA versions and toolkit.

+While PyTorch does support CUDA 9, we do not provide support in armory due to TFDS dependencies and do not recommend using.

 ## Docker Setup
 Depending on the evaluation, you may need to increase the default memory allocation for